felipetovarhenao/bellplay/website/docs/faq.md

 ### Is _bellplay~_ free to use?

 Yes.
 It’s distributed under the [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html), and the standalone app does not require a Max license.
+However, [donations](https://www.paypal.com/donate/?hosted_button_id=9A265VMJBYANE) as well appreciated and welcomed, as it helps support the continuous development and improvement of _bellplay~_.